neilslater/pool_of_entropy/RATIONALE.md

 placing the die with the number you want facing up does not count.

 Unpredictability for the physical die comes from lack of precise control.
-Imperfections and microscopic details of where the die is rolling have a large impact.
-Quantum mechanics may also have an impact if a die collides and bounces enough.
-Also, a huge influence is how the die is thrown, and that comes from the person throwing it.
+Imperfections and microscopic details of where the die is rolling have an impact.
+Quantum mechanics, which as far as we know is inherently probability-based, may also have an impact if a die collides and bounces enough.
+Also, a big influence, mechanically and philosophically, is how the die is thrown - and that comes from the person throwing it.
 No-one can control their nerves and muscles to a degree where they "roll well enough" but can consciously choose the exact result on the die.
-However, the impulse you give to a die when you throw it caused by your nerves, bones and muscles.
+However, the impulse you give to a die when you throw it is caused by your nerves, bones and muscles.
 This gives many people a feeling of agency and relationship to the end result.
 It may just be a random number, but in some sense it is *your random number because you generated it*.